 WBZ News Update For September 30, 2022

-WBZ-TV's Paula Ebben and Lexie O'Connor have your latest news and weather.
+WBZ-TV's David Wade and Eric Fisher have your latest news and weather.

 View CBS News In